 Scouler willow (Salix scouleriana): A fast-growing deciduous shrub or small tree.
 Flowers are soft catkins, larger than horticultural “pussy willows,” and appear in early to mid-spring.
 Male and female flowers are on different plants, so grow both for seeds.
 Scouler willow is a larval host plant for several butterfly species.
 Does not tolerate full shade.
 Prefers moist soil.
-20-30 feet tall by 10-15 feet wide.
+20-30 feet tall by 10-15 feet wide at maturity.

 Indian plum (Oemleria cerasiformis): A large, arching deciduous shrub or small tree that blooms prolifically in late winter as leaves emerge.
-Tolerates clay soil well, but does best with some shade (it typically grows in the dappled shade of tall trees).
+Tolerates clay soil well, but does best with some shade (it naturally occurs in the dappled shade of tall trees).
 Plants are either male or female, so plant several to produce the fruit that birds need.
-12-18 feet by 10-14 feet.
+12-18 feet by 10-14 feet at maturity.

 Serviceberry (Amelanchier alnifolia): A versatile, multibranched shrub with lovely white, fragrant flowers in early to late spring.
-Bluish-green leaves turn gold to reddish in fall.
+Bluish-green leaves turn gold to reddish in autumn.
 Larval host plant for several butterfly species.
 Needs well-drained soil with adequate organic matter.
 Tolerates full sun in cool areas.
-Doesn’t like competition, so plant other shrubs and perennials at least a few feet away.
+Doesn’t like competition, so plant other shrubs and perennials at least several feet away.
 8-18 feet tall by 6-10 feet wide.